 In addition to making sure the units are correctly configured (click here to view the unit setting options) you will need make sure Multi Plot Functionality is ticked within the Options tab.

 Adding your pitches (sub-units).
 Click here to read more about adding sub-units.
-When you add all your pitches (sub-units) it doesn’t matter which Unit you place them on.
 We would suggest adding all your pitches to the first unit on the list.

 Now you’ve created your category (park name), units (what the customer is bringing) and sub-units (the pitch the vehicle can go on), you can now start the Unit Allocation.